broesie/beautiful-jekyll/tasker/autovoice/contacts/call_contact.md

 # Call your contacts by using AutoVoice
-This tutorial will explain, how to retrieve the picture of a specific contact.
+This tutorial will explain, how to to call a specific contact.
 We can use a command like this: **Call John.**

 ### Requirements: